kaizen-jay/Tenax-Project/README.md

 This is all coded using Claude and ChatGPT...
 A project built in a hurry..
 But it taught me some lessons that i wont forget.
 Lessons to manage time.
+Lesson on how to communicate with your team.